Faisal-Ismail65/Faisal-Ismail65/README.md

 - 👋 Hi, I’m @Faisal-Ismail65
-- 👀 I’m interested in Web Development.
+- 👀 I’m interested in Mobile App Development.
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Flutter
 - 💞️ I’m looking to collaborate in your work.
 - 📫 How to reach me faisalkhan7842540@gmail.com